 Inclusions of a gorilla permit cost

 The gorilla permit price come with park entrance fees, tracking fees, a guide, vehicle parking fees, ranger fees, conservation and monitoring costs as well as the percentage that goes to the neighboring local community.
-But it excludes porter fees, transport to and from gorilla trekking destinations, other activities, accommodation, tips to rangers, drinks, meals and souvenir shopping.
+It excludes porter fees, transport to and from gorilla trekking destinations, other activities, accommodation, tips to rangers, drinks, meals and souvenir shopping.

 Gorilla trekking equipment